ithinkihaveacat/byron/README.md

 # Overview

 A little library for doing a few things with PHP, the most interesting being config management/service discovery and DOM manipulation.
+(See the `tests` directory.)
 The services have a dependency on Zend Framework's HTTP client; there might be some other ZF dependencies as well.

 # Is the API stable?